Bucs open preseason camp - NewsBreak

 KINGSPORT — The Kingsport Axmen were denied one last bow before the fans at Hunter Wright Stadium.
 Heavy rains wiped out the Appalachian League West Division champions’ regular-season finale against the Princeton WhistlePigs on Saturday.

-ELIZABETHTON — Shane Williams is ready to awaken a sleeping giant within the Happy Valley boys basketball program.
-The tradition-rich program earned state championships under legendary coaches John Treadway and Charlie Bayless but has fallen on hard times in recent years.
+Shane Williams is ready to awaken a sleeping giant with the Happy Valley boys basketball program.
+The tradition-rich Warrior program earned state championships under legendary coaches John Treadway and Charlie Bayless, but has fallen on hard times in recent years.

 IN THIS ARTICLE